Observability of Forming Planets and their Circumplanetary Disks III. -- Polarized Scattered Light: Results

 In this section, we provide a more quantitative analysis of the maps in Fig.\,\ref{fig:scat12_incl0}, as well as of those shown in Appendix \ref{All_maps}.
 Measuring the amount of scattered light from real observations is a challenging task because of the difficulties in flux-calibrating the images and because the disk flux is directly dependent on the stellar flux.
 Some authors {(e.g., \citealt{Avenhaus2018, Garufi18})} quantified the near-IR polarized light from the disk in relation to the stellar flux, thus as to alleviate the dependence on the stellar brightness.
 In particular, a way to do it is by dividing the observed polarized flux at a certain disk radius, $F_{\rm pol}(r)$, by the stellar flux incident on that disk region, $F_*/4\pi r^2$.
 This number contains information on both the intrinsic albedo of particles (see e.g., \citealt{Mulders13}) and on the fraction of photons scattered toward the observer (see e.g., \citealt{Stolker16}) and is thus sometimes referred to as (polarized) geometric albedo, or contrast.
 This measurement is available for a relatively large number of real circumstellar disks \citep[see][]{Garufi17,Garufi18}.
 From our simulations, we obtained the aforementioned contrast along a {4 au-large} radial cut oriented toward the planet location.
 This profile is obtained from the $PI,\ Q_{\phi}$ and $U_{\phi}$ images as well, and is shown in Fig.\,\ref{fig:profile} for some illustrative cases. $Q_{\phi}$ almost always lies upon the profile of total polarized intensity, and at the planet location there is zero excess from the presence of the CPD in the case of Jupiter- and Saturn mass planets.
 For the higher mass planets ($\geq$ 5 $\rm{M_{Jup}}$), at the CPD location there is a contrast of {0.15 and 0.6} for $Q_{\phi}$ and $PI$, respectively.

 A locally different flux recorded in the $Q_\phi$ and $PI$ maps indicates that the pattern of the polarization diverges from centro-symmetric in the circumstellar disk (see also Sect.\,\ref{sec:CSDvsCPD}).
 This can be appreciated by plotting the polarization angles $\psi=0.5*\arctan(U/Q$) on top of the $Q_\phi$ maps, as done in Fig.\,\ref{fig:angles}, {zoomed to the Hill-sphere region.
 From the image, it is clear how the CPD changes the polarization vectors locally in the 5 and 10 M$_{\rm jup}$ planet cases.
-Furthermore, in the 10 M$_{\rm jup}$ case the deviation include not only the CPD ($\sim$ half of Hill-sphere), but the surrounding area as well (the spiral wakes).}
+Furthermore, in the 10 M$_{\rm jup}$ case the deviation include not only the CPD ($\sim$ half of Hill-sphere), but the surrounding area as well (the spiral wakes).
+We plotted the signal-to-noise ratio pixel-by-pixel on Fig. \ref{fig:SNR} for the 5 Jupiter-mass case, by calculating the mean divided by the standard deviation in every pixel between the 20 RADMC-3D runs we made.

 We also extracted the contrast from the circumstellar and from the circumplanetary disk by averaging the contribution from their respective regions (0.04" for the CPD, 0.25" for the CSD that is exactly within the inner and outer edge of the disk).
 The values thus obtained for the circumstellar disk from the different simulations are comprised in a narrow interval of values (from 1.5\% to 3.2\%).
 Compared to real disks, these numbers are realistically high since the brightest disks ever observed in PDI have it up to $\sim2\%$ (see \citealt{Garufi17}). {This shows that if the CPDs have a strong enough accretion-shock surface on them, they could be surprisingly bright in some cases. }